 Iowa Prenuptial Agreement

 Bottom line: Iowa earns an F. Prenups can keep property separate, but cannot limit alimony or cap attorney fees.
-A prenup is still far better than none to reduce divorce asset splits.
+A prenup is still better than none to reduce divorce asset splits.

 Iowa Prenup Laws: Key Statutes Explained